adobe-rnd/aem-martech/README.md

+:construction: This is an early access technology and is still heavily in development.
+Reach out to us over slack before using it.

 # AEM Edge Delivery Services Marketing Technology

 The AEM Marketing Technology plugin helps you quickly set up a complete MarTech stack for your AEM project.
 It is currently available to customers in collaboration with AEM Engineering via co-innovation VIP Projects.
 To implement your use cases, please reach out to the AEM Engineering team in the Slack channel dedicated to your project.